 We have acquired, and expect in the future to acquire, additional businesses that we believe will complement or augment our existing businesses.
 In May 2018, we acquired Microsemi, which was our largest and most complex acquisition ever.
 Integration of our acquisitions is complex and may be costly and time consuming and include unanticipated issues, expenses and liabilities.
 We may not successfully or profitably integrate, operate, maintain and manage any newly acquired operations or employees.
 We may not be able to maintain uniform standards, procedures and policies.
 We may not realize the expected synergies and cost savings from the integration.
 There may be increased risk due to integrating financial reporting and internal control systems.
 It may be difficult to develop, manufacture and market the products of a newly acquired company, or grow the business at the rate we anticipate.
+There may be increased risk associated with the activities of the acquired company such as regulatory violations related to their use of AI in their operations, technology development or product offerings or cyber security risks.
 Following an acquisition, we may not achieve the revenue or net income levels that justify the acquisition.
 We may suffer loss of key employees, customers and strategic partners of acquired companies and it may be difficult to implement our corporate culture at acquired companies.
 We have been and may in the future be subject to claims from terminated employees, stockholders of Microchip or the acquired companies and other third parties related to the transaction.
 In particular, in connection with our Microsemi and Atmel acquisitions, we became involved with third-party claims, litigation, governmental investigations and disputes related to such businesses and transactions.
-Acquisitions may also result in charges (such as acquisition-related expenses, write-offs, restructuring charges, or future impairment of goodwill), contingent liabilities, adverse tax consequences, additional share-based compensation expense and other charges that adversely affect our operating results.
-To fund our acquisition of Microsemi, we used a significant portion of our cash balances and incurred approximately \$8.10 billion of additional debt.
-We may fu
+Acquisitions may also result in charges (such as acquisition-related expenses, write-offs, restructuring charges, or future impairment of goodwill), contingent liabilities, adverse tax consequences, additional share-based compensation